katieluo88/personal-site-academic/content/authors/admin/_index.md

   url: https://www.cornell.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning and computer vision, particularly in the context of autonomous driving.
+bio: My research interests include machine learning and computer vision, particularly in the context of embodied agents.

 # Interests to show in About widget
 interests:
 - Machine Learning
-- Robotics - Autonomous Driving
 - Computer Vision
+- Autonomous Driving

 # Education to show in About widget
+# education:
+#   courses:
+#   - course: PhD in Computer Science
+#     institution: Cornell University
+#     year: 2020 - Present
+#   - course: MS in Electrical Engineering and Computer Sciences
+#     institution: University of California, Berkeley
+#     year: 2018 - 2019
+#   - course: BSc in Electrical Engineering and Computer Sciences
+#     institution: University of California, Berkeley
+#     year: 2015 - 2018
 education:
   courses:
   - course: PhD in Computer Science
     institution: Cornell University
     year: 2020 - Present
-  - course: MS in Electrical Engineering and Computer Sciences
+  - course: MS in Elec.
+Eng. and Computer Sciences
     institution: University of California, Berkeley
     year: 2018 - 2019
-  - course: BSc in Electrical Engineering and Computer Sciences
+  - course: BSc in Elec.
+Eng. and Computer Sciences
     institution: University of California, Berkeley
     year: 2015 - 2018